blinded93/blinded93.github.io/_posts/2019-07-13-react-redux-app-assessment.markdown

 Excellent!
 I've got this.

-React was really fun to learn and definitely one of my favorited sections.
+React was really fun to learn and definitely one of my favorite sections.
-Redux was a little harder, but after this project, I feel so much more confident with it.
+Redux was a little harder, but after working with it, I feel so much more confident with it.

 As far as my last project, I decided to create a dice game called Farkle.